applying to GALA

-September 1, 2020: Applications will be online.
+September 2020: Applications will be online.
 Please note, applications are NOT first-come-first-served.
 All applications will be considered equally if received by the deadline.
-That said, please apply well before the holidays so your teacher has time to visit our recommendation link.
+That said, please apply well before the holidays so your teacher has time to send in a recommendation.

 WHO SHOULD APPLY TO GALA?

 GALA is open to all girls in Los Angeles Unified School District.